ar-nim/iidx-enabler/README.md

 ==
 On Linux:

-To compile the main program run
+To compile the main program run.

 `make`

-To compile the unittest run the following
+To compile the unittest run the following.

 `make unittest`

 On Windows:

-This is still untested.
+Use the included Visual Studios project files.

 Compiler Support
 ==
 Pendual can be compiled via GCC and Clang.

-On Windows presumably Microsoft's Visual C++ compiler or MinGW.
+On Windows Microsoft's Visual C++ compiler or MinGW.